Good Medicine - Medical School I - Cover

 September 19, 1985, McKinley, Ohio

-On Thursday morning I went to Doctor Mertens’ office and made an appointment for 4:00pm to discuss the ethical situation and how best to deal with it.
-The conversation was basically a repeat of the others I’d had, though the resolution was reasonable - I could speak to my spiritual advisor in broad terms, and I could speak to a doctor in detailed terms, albeit without using names unless he or she was directly involved in the case.
+On Thursday morning I went to Doctor Mertens' office and made an appointment for 4:00pm to discuss the ethical situation and how best to deal with it.
+The conversation was basically a repeat of the others I'd had, though the resolution was reasonable — I could speak to my spiritual advisor in broad terms, and I could speak to a doctor in detailed terms, albeit without using names unless he or she were directly involved in the case.
 To me, that solved the problem, at least insofar as medical ethics was concerned.

-On Thursday evening, Elizaveta and I ordered pizza so we could stay home, talk, and not have to worry about cooking or dishes.
+That evening, Elizaveta and I ordered pizza so we could stay home, talk, and not have to worry about cooking or dishes.
 I did take time out, before the pizza was delivered, to call Father Nicholas and let him know what Doctor Mertens had said, and he promised to call the bishop to ensure we were all on the same page.

 "Can you tell me what that's about?"
 Elizaveta asked as we sat down to eat.